logsem/gitrees/README.md

 ## Installation instructions

 To install the formalization you will need the Iris, std++, and Equations packages.
-The dependencies can be easily installed with the following commands:
+The dependencies can be easily installed using [Opam](https://opam.ocaml.org/) with the following commands:

 ```
+opam repo add coq-released https://coq.inria.fr/opam/released
 opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git
 opam update
 opam install . --deps-only